 Tom and Brandon having a little Tic Tac Toe competition.

-Thanks Dean for the strategic moves and to my classmate, Maude, for letting me win some of our matches, once in a while!
+Thanks to Dean for the strategic moves and to my classmate, Maude, for letting me win some of our matches, once in a while!

 Completed game board.